stroiman/gotest.nvim/README.md

 file.

 > [!WARNING]
 > This plugin is a VERY EARLY prototype.
-But it works.
+But it works...
+Sometimes ...

 Whenever you save a `*.go` file, the plugin executes `go test ./... -vet=off` in the current working directory, and notifies of the outcome.
 This also sets the